Beadlock Wheels: How They Work and When You Need Them

 What are beadlock wheels and how do they work?

-Do I really need beadlock wheels for my off-road vehicle?
+Do I actually need beadlock wheels for my off-road vehicle?

 Are beadlock wheels street legal?